FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 <!--more-->

-GNAP in the discussion and iteration stage, but you can read the [draft version to which this post refers](https://www.ietf.org/archive/id/draft-ietf-gnap-core-protocol-02.html).
+GNAP is in the discussion and iteration stage, but you can read the [draft version to which this post refers](https://www.ietf.org/archive/id/draft-ietf-gnap-core-protocol-02.html).
 According to the [working group charter](https://datatracker.ietf.org/wg/gnap/about/), this standard will be released in multiple parts beginning in the middle of 2021.
 Additionally, they state that GNAP will not be backwards compatible with OAuth2 and OIDC, but it will solve similar problems:

 > This group is chartered to develop a fine-grained delegation protocol for authorization, API access, user identifiers, and identity assertions. ...
 Although the artifacts for this work are not intended or expected to be backwards-compatible with OAuth 2.0 or OpenID Connect, the group will attempt to simplify migrating from OAuth 2.0 and OpenID Connect to the new protocol where possible.